tomdidom/fastspring-unit-prices-check/README.md

 If you don't have an integration with the FastSpring API yet, then you can create a username/password pair at https://app.fastspring.com/ under Integrations > API Credentials

 ## I want to hear from you?
 You can contact me at tom@tomsplanner.com.
-I am curious to how others heve been impacted.
-And, if you run into a problem jsut let me know.
+I am curious to how others have been impacted.
+And, if you run into a problem just let me know.
 I am happy to help you out.